 |Marian Mulkey, Board Secretary

 Marian Mulkey is an independent consultant focused on strategic philanthropy and health policy.
 From 17 years she held progressively responsible positions at the California Health Care Foundation in roles that involved learning, evaluation and impact assessment; support for California’s implementation of the federal Affordable Care Act; informing efforts to expand coverage and improve access to health care; and analysis of California’s uninsured population and health insurance markets.
 Early in her career Marian worked for Kaiser Permanente, in county and federal government agencies, and in academic settings.

 Chief Executive Officer, Small Business Majority

-John Arensmeyer founded and runs Small Business Majority, a California-headquartered organization that advocates for critical public policy issues facing America’s entrepreneurs – particularly health care.
-The organization also offers seminars, webinars, and educational materials to small business owners on health care and other important topics.
+John Arensmeyer founded and operates Small Business Majority, a California-headquartered organization that advocates for critical public policy issues facing America’s entrepreneurs – particularly in health care.
+The organization offers seminars, webinars and educational materials to small business owners on health care and other important topics.
 Previously, John founded and ran two interactive communications companies.
 He began his career as an attorney.
 John is a frequent speaker on policy issues and a regular guest on TV and radio.
 In 2009, he actively participated in the White House summit on health care reform.
 John testifies regularly before congressional and California legislative committees and briefs national and state policymakers on health care and other issues.

 Chief Administrative Officer, Population Health, Alameda Health System